Miudos/MSSqlServer/README.md

 	PARAMETER EXPLANATIONS:

-	$serverList: Optional
+	$serverList: Optional - If empty this script will consider the local server.

-*Path to a text file with server name.
+*Path to a text file with a list of servers name or IP address.

 *You dont need to specify server and instance.
 Only the server name or Ip.